 The anger displayed by their child can be destructive and even frightening.
-Worst of all, it doesn’t seem like a “phase” their child will grow out of.
+Worst of all, it doesn’t seem like a “phase” the child will grow out of.

-While your child’s anger could be caused by a number of mental health conditions, it can also be a sign of bipolar disorder.
+While your child’s anger could be caused by a number of mental health conditions, it can also be an early sign of bipolar disorder.

 Is It Bipolar Or Something Else?